huggingface/hub-docs/docs/hub/bertopic.md

 # Using BERTopic at Hugging Face

-[BERTopic](https://github.com/MaartenGr/BERTopic) BERTopic is a topic modeling framework that leverages 🤗 transformers and c-TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions.
+[BERTopic](https://github.com/MaartenGr/BERTopic) is a topic modeling framework that leverages 🤗 transformers and c-TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions.

 BERTopic supports all kinds of topic modeling techniques:
 <table>